Restaurants in Lithuania

 Fast food in Lithuania (pizzas and burgers)

 Even though Lithuanians love shopping malls, food courts are rare.
-There are various types of restaurants in the shopping malls, ranging from fast food to fine dining, and nearly all of them have their own tables.
+There are various types of restaurants in the shopping malls, ranging from fast food to fine dining, and nearly all of them have their own halls and tables.

 Most locally-owned restaurants (even the fast food ones) tend to offer a rather long menu with many meals, often even combining multiple cuisines.